Dimakoua/hare_mq/README.md

     url: "amqp://guest:guest@myhost:12345",
     user: "guest",
     password: "guest"

+config :hare_mq, :configuration,
+  delay_in_ms: 10_000,
+  retry_limit: 15,
+  message_ttl: 31_449_600
 ```

+## Rate Us:
+If you enjoy using HareMq, please consider giving us a star on GitHub!
+Your feedback and support are highly appreciated.

+## Modules

+### HareMq.Configuration

+The `HareMq.Configuration` module defines a configuration structure for AMQP connections and queues.
+It provides a function to retrieve queue configurations.

+### HareMq.Connection

+The `HareMq.Connection` module manages the connection to the AMQP server using the GenServer behavior.
+It handles connection monitoring and reconnects in case of failures.

+### HareMq.Queue

+The `HareMq.Queue` module provides functions for declaring and configuring queues, including binding, declaring regular, delayed, and dead-letter queues.

+### HareMq.Exchange

+The `HareMq.Exchange` module offers functions for declaring and binding exchanges, allowing users to set up routing between queues.

+### HareMq.Publisher

+The `HareMq.Publisher` module defines a behavior for publishing messages to an AMQP system.
+It includes connection handling, channel retrieval, and message publishing with a retry mechanism.

+### HareMq.RetryPublisher

+The `HareMq.RetryPublisher` module handles the republishing of messages with retry logic.
+It tracks the retry count in message headers and decides whether to republish to a delay queue or a dead letter queue.

+### HareMq.Consumer

+The `HareMq.Consumer` module defines a behavior for consuming messages from an AMQP system.
+It includes connection setup, channel declaration, and message consumption with error handling and retry mechanisms.

 ## Contributing and Testing

 We welcome contributions to improve and expand this project.
 If you're interested in contributing, please follow these steps: